Frequently Asked Questions

 Chapter 7 results in termination of a business.
 A trustee is appointed to take control of the business assets and liquidate them to distribute to the creditors in the order of their priority.
 For an individual, the trustee liquidates non-exempt assets which have equity for the benefit of unsecured creditors, and the individual is relieved of his debt.

 3. Who controls the business in a Chapter 11?

 In most cases, the business continues to be operated by the same parties who operated the business prior to filing Chapter 11.
-Unless there has been fraud or substantial mismanagement, no trustee or other controlling party is appointed.
+Unless there has been fraud or substantial mismanagement, no trustee or other controlling party is appointed to operate the business.
 The business continues during Chapter 11 as it operated prior to the Chapter 11 except that it operates as a Debtor in Possession.
 The role of the trustee in a small business case is not to operate the business, but to help facilitate a consensual plan between the debtor and its creditors.